jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Warden:** Ah, the dance of trust.
 We don't transmit raw secrets.
 Instead, we establish a secure channel, often deriving session keys within the enclave itself, from shared secrets or attested public keys.
 The external world never sees the sensitive data unencrypted.
 It's like sealing a message in a box that can only be opened by a specific, known hand, inside a specific, known room.

 **Warden:** Before any such communication, however, I must establish the enclave's identity and integrity.
 This is where attestation comes in.
-I prove to the outside world â and to myself â that the enclave is running the correct, untampered code.
+I prove to the outside world – and to myself – that the enclave is running the correct, untampered code.
 We exchange challenges, and the enclave signs a report of its state.

 **Warden:** For instance, an attestation report might involve the enclave signing a hash of its measurement and a nonce provided by the verifier.
 Like this: